-Grieving Process for an Informal Hearing or Board of Assessment Review
+Unequal Assessment Grieving Process for Informal Hearing or BAR Review

 I am grieving my property tax assessment by way of Unequal Assessment.

 According to Real Property Tax Laws, RP-524, RP-522 and Volume 9 Opinions of Council SBEA #11, the only requirement to be proven is an estimated full market value lower than the one provide by the assessor or a higher percentage of value than others on the same assessment roll.